QueshYoda/ASMr/README.md

 # ASMr
 Similar to LeetCode tasks but in MIPS Assembly

+To Execute the code
+  first install MARS simulator